softhub-software-development/gip/README.md

 IMPORTANT: The "geo-ip" directory holds a lot of sub directories and files, therefore the filesystem must be configured with a high number of inodes.
 Make sure to check the log files at "/var/tmp/gip/log/*.log" for error messages.
-Issue a df -i to check if the filesystem ran out of inodes.
+Issue a "df -i" to check if the filesystem ran out of inodes.

-To run the gip server, lauch gip without parameters or use the gip.sh script to lauch the server.
-Use your browser to access "http://localhost:10101/gip".
+To run the gip server, lauch gip without parameters or use the gip.sh script to lauch the server then point your browser to "http://localhost:10101/gip".
+The gip server monitors "/var/log/apache2/access.log" for web accesses and "/var/log/auth.log" for potential fraudulent failed login attempts.

 See the supplied php scripts to tunnel through your firewall.
 TODO: refine this.